How to Install Polycarbonate Roofing Sheets

 - At this point, you can remove any protective film on your sheets, and then start to drill holes into the sheets and add screws and/or fixing buttons which will further strengthen your polycarbonate roof.

 - There are various other things you can do to make your roof more effective, for example adding flashing if your roof attaches to another wall.

 The Finishing Touches

 Once these steps are complete; it’s time to start making the final adjustments to your roof.
-Clearing the sheets of any dust caused by the drilling process is recommended, as is ensuring that you any screw caps and/or buttons you have used have been properly applied are uniform across the roof.
+Clearing the sheets of any dust caused by the drilling process is recommended, as is ensuring that any screw caps and/or buttons you have used have been properly applied are uniform across the roof.

 Storing Unused Polycarbonate

 If you have any polycarbonate roofing left and would like to store it for later use, it is best kept in an interior location to minimise wear.
-This is also goes for any equipment and accessories you may have used in the building process.
+This also goes for any equipment and accessories you may have used in the building process.